abhinavhinger12/CS321/README.md

 ###    B) TIMER with Interrupt
   * Similar code used to generate delay of 1 Second with the Clock running backwards from the Input entered by user
   * Minimum Time that can be Measured(Counted Down) by Timer is 1 Min
   * We used RST 7.5 (Hardware Interrupt) using KBINT to stop the Timer .
-See Example 7 of Chapter 8 for more insight.
-  Once stopped,it waits for another key to restart the timer.
+See Example 7 of Chapter 8 of the MP5 Manual for more insight.Once stopped,it waits for another key to restart the timer.